 |153||COMPASS ISLAND||1 May 1980||1 Oct 1981||MA/T||9 Apr 1993||25 Jul 2003|

 On 8 November 1955, after much inter- and intra-service wrangling, the Secretary of Defense established "a joint Army-Navy IRBM program (designated the IRBM #2 program) having the dual objective of achieving an early shipboard ballistic missile capability and providing an alternative to the Air Force IRBM program (designated the IRBM #1 program)."
-The Army/Navy missile was the Army's Jupiter and the Air Force's missile was the Thor, both liquid-fueled.
+The Army-Navy missile was the Army's Jupiter and the Air Force's missile was the Thor, both liquid-fueled.
 CNO Admiral Arleigh Burke was a strong supporter of the ballistic missile effort, having decided to support the Navy's original FBM (Fleet Ballistic Missile) program in his first week in office in August 1955 and then in negotiating the joint Army-Navy effort as the only way to obtain approval for the development of an FBM.
-Burke set up a Special Projects Office under Admiral William F. Raborn (initially directly under CNO, later part of the Bureau of Ordnance) to manage the program.
+Burke set up a Special Projects Office under Admiral William F. Raborn (initially directly under CNO, later within the Bureau of Ordnance) to manage the program.
 Most of the missile specialists recruited for this office had research backgrounds in solid-fueled rockets, and though they would work to adapt the liquid-fueled Jupiter for shipboard use their ultimate goal was a solid-fueled FBM.
 The Army considerably modified the dimensions of the liquid-fueled Jupiter to fit the Navy's needs, making it nearly ten feet shorter and ten inches larger in diameter than the original design.
-It still measured 60 feet in height, 105 inches in diameter, and 108,500 pounds in weight, compared to .
-On the request of the Special Projects Office, BUSHIPS in late 1955 or early 1956 began drawing up plans for the conversion of several Mariner-class cargo ships to Jupiter launch platforms in addition to considering designs for submarines to carry the missile.
-A solid-fueled Jupiter, Jupiter-S, was then designed in early 1956 but with measurements of 44 feet length, 120 inches diameter, a 160,000 pounds weight, and the same large warhead that was on the liquid Jupiter.
-Jupiter-S was so cumbersome that the Special Projects Office went on with the plans to test a liquid-fueled Jupiter on a surface ship in 1958 and build Jupiter-S for deployment on a submarine in 1965.
-For purposed of comparison, the original Polaris had a much more compact warhead and measured only 28.5 feet, 54 inches, and 28,800 pounds.
+It still measured 60 feet in height, 105 inches in diameter, and 108,500 pounds in weight.
+On the request of the Special Projects Office, BUSHIPS in late 1955 or early 1956 began drawing up plans for the conversion of several MARAD Mariner-class (C4-S-1a) cargo ships (see AKA 112) to Jupiter launch platforms in addition to considering designs for submarines to carry the missile.
+A solid-fueled Jupiter, Jupiter-S, was then designed in early 1956 but with measurements of 44 feet length, 120 inches diameter, a 160,000 pounds weight, and the same large warhead that was on the liquid Jupiter, Jupiter-S was so cumbersome that the Special Projects Office went on with the plans to test a liquid-fueled Jupiter on a surface ship in 1958, leaving Jupiter-S for deployment on a submarine in 1965.
+For purposed of comparison, the original Polaris had a much more compact warhead and measured only 28.5 feet by 54 inches with a weight of 28,800 pounds.

-Navigational accuracy was crucial in any mobile ballistic missile system, and on 20 December 1955 a job order was issued for a design for the first of the Mariner (C4-S-1a) conversions in the IRBM program (called Mariner No. 1), a Navigational Development Ship.
+Navigational accuracy was crucial in any mobile ballistic missile system, and on 20 December 1955 a job order was issued for a design for the first of the Mariner conversions in the IRBM program (called Mariner No. 1), a Navigational Development Ship.
 Its mission was to provide a means of evaluating equipment for precise mid-ocean navigation and its specific task was to evaluate various kinds of precision navigational equipment in order to develop a system of sufficient accuracy for an IRBM ship.
-The ship had a navigation platform to mount numerous precision navigational instruments located to provide the maximum arc of visibility at the horizon and also in vertical alignment with the Ships Inertial Navigation Center.
-The basic equipment and the only equipment that would give all the required missile outputs was the SINS (Ship Inertial Navigation System).
+The ship had a navigation platform to mount numerous precision navigational instruments located to provide the maximum arc of visibility at the horizon and also in vertical alignment with the center containing the Ships Inertial Navigation System (SINS).
+The SINS was the basic and only equipment that would give all the required missile outputs.
 It would provide ship's position, true north, vertical and speed over ground (not water).
 To correct SINS and refine its outputs, systems would also be evaluated including a horizon follower to correct SINS vertical output, optical star trackers, a Radiometric Sun/Moon Tracker and a Star Tracker to provide ship fixes when skies were overcast, and a doppler sonar system that was expected to give very accurate measurement of speed over ground.
 Fin stabilizers were installed to minimize roll and liquid and/or fixed ballast were provided to compensate for light loading and give proper propeller immersion and satisfactory trim.
 The Mariner hull also had the high speed and a large cargo capacity that would be necessary for a prospective second stage conversion to an IRBM ship.

 Compiled: 18 Oct 2021